Boddiolla12/Eksamen-JS-API/readme.md

 - The application consists of 4 seperate html documents:

   1. Index.html = Home page, where the fetched pokemon is initally displayed.

   2. Favorites.html = Favorites page.
 If a user saves a pokemon to favorites it will be displayed here.

   3. Details.html = Details page, for extended information about a specific pokemon.

+  4. Account.html = This is the user portal, where the user can register og log into his/her account.

+---

+## Page functionality

 - The pokemons on these pages are displayed within cards.
 Which has two buttons for each element.

+---

-    1. Home page
+# Home page

 - Each pokemon has a favorite button, which saves the specific pokemon to local storage aswell as the server, to be displayed on on the favorites page.

 - Each pokemon also has a details button, which takes the user to the details page, where extended data is displayed for the respective pokemon.
 Does not save anything to the server or to local storage.

-    2. Favorites page
+# Favorites page

 - Each pokemon has a remove from favorites button, which removes the pokemon in question from local storage, then removes it from the backend.
 It also refreshes the display on favorites.html

 - Each pokemon also has a details button, which takes the user directly to the details page, for the specific pokemon.

-    3. Details page
+# Details page

-       - Each pokemon has a favorite button, which saves data to local storage, then saves it to the backend.
+- Each pokemondetails has a favorite button, which saves data to local storage, then saves it to the backend.

 - Each pokemon also has a "go back" button, which takes the user back to the page he/she came from initially, when the details button was clicked.

-  4. Account.html = This is the user portal, where the user can register og log into his/her account.

 - There are checks in place which validates if username already exists or wether the username or password is correct.

+# Account page

 - The username input is made not case sensitive, for userfriendliness. and to prevent creation of multiple users with the same name, but with different capitalization.

 - The password IS case sensitive, so be careful what you type in.
 As there is no way to change your password without deleting your account!

 - When a user is created, the user is assigned a \_uuid which is your ID.
 Whenever you log in, this \_uuid is matched with its respective username, to validate that the right user is logged in, in relation to their respective favoritePokemonIds.

 - This functionality is what makes sure the page displays the correct favoritePokemon for your account.

 ## Sorting and filters